 The material to be made available online is placed in a database that is accessed through the eReadings interface.
 PDFs of journal articles available in SCU databases and ebrary readings will not be placed in eReadings due to database licence restrictions, but permanent links to the items will be created allowing direct access to the reading.

 All material goes through a copyright check ensuring the limitations regarding amounts are met.
 In addition, the system manages the requirement that only one portion of a particular book can be online at the one time.
-In such cases, the material will be available for printing through RapidPrint, but will not be available to view online.

 It is a very simple two step-process:

 - Complete a short registration form - follow the 'Register items for eReadings' on the eReadings site

 - about files that have been submitted through DRCLR, contact Toni Ledgerwood (x73883) in DRCLR

 - about eReadings, contact Annika McGinley (x79298) in the University Library